5-Reasons-To-Be-A-Less-Productive-Parent

 We must stop being so productive in our parenting today so that our children can learn how to be productive in their own lives.

-Reminds Johnny to take his washed and folded PE uniform and his library book that is due.
+• Reminds Johnny to take his washed and folded PE uniform and his library book which is due.

-Good thing he has a cell phone to text Mom when he realizes she forgot to remind him to bring his math book.
+It’s a good thing he has a cell phone so he can text Mom when he realizes she forgot to remind him to bring his math book.

 And because the productive parent wouldn’t want him to be without what he needs, she runs it to school.

-Is it possible that our productive parenting is hindering our children from becoming productive adults?
+Is our productive parenting hindering our children from becoming productive adults?

 One of our goals as parents should be to raise a confident, responsible, and independent adult who can capably live in the real world one day without us.
-It’s time to recognize if we are stealing opportunities from our child to grow into the productive person they are meant to be.
+It’s time to recognize if we are stealing opportunities from our children to grow into the productive people they are meant to be.

 1. Our kids don’t know how to fail

-But as adults, we have mistakingly forgotten that failure is a necessary part of life.
-How will we ever know when we’ve truly succeeded if we’ve never been allowed to fail?
+However, as adults, we have forgotten that failure is a necessary part of life.
+How will we ever know when we’ve succeeded if we’ve never been allowed to fail?

 Most of our parents didn’t pick up the pieces when things fell apart for us.
 We learned how to do that ourselves.
-Why then aren’t we allowing our child the same space to learn and grow from negative experiences?
+Why, then, aren’t we allowing our children the same space to learn and grow from negative experiences?

 2. Our kids don’t know how to problem-solve

-For my book, Parent on Purpose, I interviewed several university deans, professors, teachers, and employers about the difference between young adults today compared to past generations.
+For my book Parent on Purpose, I interviewed several university deans, professors, teachers, and employers about the differences between young adults today and past generations.
 They unanimously said that adolescents don’t know how to solve problems for themselves.

 Who’s to blame for this?
 Siri, Alexa, and hovering parents get my vote.

-No matter who’s to blame, we as parents have to be adamant about giving our child the confidence and space to figure out solutions for themselves.
-Only then will they get to experience the consequences that follow their decisions- good and bad.
+No matter who’s to blame, we as parents have to be adamant about giving our children the confidence and space to figure out solutions for themselves.
+Only then will they get to experience the consequences of their decisions—good and bad.

-How can we begin to empower our child to make choices for themselves instead of them relying on us or technology to do the work for them?
+How can we empower our sons and daughters to make choices for themselves instead of relying on us or technology to do the work for them?

 3. Our kids don’t know how to fend for themselves